mrdk/mind/doc/streams.rst

    occurs during the call of a library function, it is set to a value that provides information about the nature of that error, but it is usually left unchanged all went according to plan.
-Any error value for :word:`errno` is different from 0.
-So it is possible to set :word:`errno` to 0 before a word is executed and then use :word:`errno` to check for an error.
+Any error value for `errno` is different from 0.
+So it is possible to set `errno` to 0 before a word is executed and then use `errno` to check for an error.

-   Some words do however set :word:`errno` to 0 after correct
+   Some words do however set `errno` to 0 after correct
    execution: this is then remarked in the explanation of this word.